compose-net/compose/docs/development.md

 ## Documentation

-It is expected that documentation, samples and tests are updated and with each commit/pull request as required, as opposed to being completed in bulk as a separate issue (or documentation week).
+It is expected that documentation, samples and tests are updated alongside code changes as required, as opposed to being completed in bulk as a separate issue _(or documentation week)_.

 ##Roadmap